sentinel-official/docs/docs/sentinel-hub/commands/keys/multisig.md

 **Fund the Multisig Accoun**

-Before creating transactions, ensure the multisig account has sufficient DVPN tokens.
+Before creating transactions, ensure the multisig account has sufficient P2P Coins.

 ### Step 3: Create the Multisig TX

-We want to send 5 DVPN from our multisig account to `sent1nygcr5p33plzq4akfxnl3nr7nf59gnshvtkzs6`.
+We want to send 5 P2P from our multisig account to `sent1nygcr5p33plzq4akfxnl3nr7nf59gnshvtkzs6`.
 To do this, we'll create an offline transaction called `unsigned.json,` which contains the unsigned transaction in JSON format.
 This file will then be shared with each signer, who will add their signature and return it to the transaction creator.

 ```bash
 sentinelhub tx bank send sent13c4medfuu9882c7sqjrt5egqp96l6f4sjd0efh \